chubbyhippo/windows-run-command-cheat-sheet/README.md

 The **Run Command** dialog in Windows allows you to quickly launch system utilities, control panels, folders, and specific settings.
 Open it by pressing `Win + R`.

-Below is a list of common **Run commands** for quick access to different tools and directories.

 ---

 ## **Shell Commands**